-For the general fund, the actual revenues of \$19.5 million exceeded the final budgeted amount of \$18.9 million by \$0.6 million.
+For the general fund, the actual revenues of \$20.5 million exceeded the final budgeted amount of \$19.4 million by \$1.1 million.
 This difference between actual revenues and final budget revenues was due to several reasons.
-State funds were larger than budgeted due to increases in the QBE funding formula on the Mid-Term Allotment.
-Charges for services and miscellaneous revenues were also higher than budgeted because the School District does not budget for the afterschool program, nor does it budget for school activity accounts.
+Property taxes were better than budgeted due to an increase in TAVT tax collections.
+State funds were better than budgeted due to increases in the QBE funding formula on the Mid-Term Allotment.
+Charges for services and miscellaneous revenues were also higher than budgeted because the School District does not budget for the daycare or afterschool programs, nor does it budget for school activity accounts.

-The actual expenditures of \$19.3 million exceeded the final budgeted amount of \$19.0 million by \$0.2 million.
-This difference was primarily due to the School District not budgeting for school activity accounts nor the afterschool program.
+The actual expenditures of \$20.1 million exceeded the final budgeted amount of \$19.8 million by \$300 thousand.
+This difference was primarily due to the School District not budgeting for school activity accounts nor the daycare and afterschool programs.